kdgdkd/ramiho/README.md

 ## Epilogue
-I have spent a significant amount of time in this, and I am very happy that it works for me.
-I think I might be thrilled if I ever learn that this code is helping other people make music, so do not doubt getting in touch.
+I have spent a significant amount of time coding ramiho, but I am very happy that it solves issues that we, as a band, found when tring to properly configure our DAW-less techno setup.
+Connecting devices, or loading previously used sets of connexions, is now easily done with ramiho for my very personal joy.
+But I think I might be thrilled if I ever learn that this code is helping other people make music, so do not doubt getting in touch if you come to use it.

 ## Contributing

 I am stubborn, but I am no programmer.
-This script very likely contains a significant amount of bugs, and most of the code could be polished and modified.
+This script is likely to contain a significant amount of bugs, and most of the code could be polished and modified.
 So pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## License